 C.2 Specimen construction.
-The specimen as shown in Figures C.1 and C.2 shall consist of a minimum 12"x16" portion of wall with framing, FPIS, and a siding or furring material as applicable.
-Fasteners connecting the siding or furring to the 12"x16" wall portion (into framing members or structural sheathing) shall be located a minimum of 4-inches from the edges of the specimen and installed using appropriate tools and techniques for the type of fastener (e.g., clutched screw gun, hammer, etc.).
+The specimen as shown in Figures C.1 and C.2 shall consist of a minimum 12 inch by 16 inch (0.3 m by 0.4 m) portion of wall with framing, FPIS, and a siding or furring material as applicable.
+Fasteners connecting the siding or furring to the 12 inch by 16 inch (0.3 m by 0.4 m) wall portion (into framing members or structural sheathing) shall be located a minimum of 4-inches (102 mm) from the edges of the specimen and installed using appropriate tools and techniques for the type of fastener (e.g., clutched screw gun, hammer, etc.).
 Other building components, connection configurations, and specimen sizes shall be tested in similar manner without restraint of applicable failure modes.
 Connections shall be absent of voids between the connected parts and tightened without damaging or compressing materials.